vemchance/BDA-SemEval4/Subtask2a/readme.md

 - Conduct the evaluation with F1 only: as above, but switch from predicted_output to predicted_outputf1h.
 - Late Fusion outputs can be read in as .json files and passed through the F1 Hierarchy without running inference on a model.
 This code will be updated shortly with an example of this.

-As a note, in our experiments late fusion is primarily used with the BertExternal model.
+As a note, in our experiments late fusion is primarily used with the BertExternal model and CLIP.
+Note that CLIP is trained using Keras/Tensorflow, whereas the other ensembles and Bert(ex) use PyTorch at present.

 ## Google Vision (BERT(ex))
 This is a seperate model which reads in Google Vision entities as text.
 You can download these entities for the training and test sets [here](https://drive.google.com/drive/folders/14PhBsqzrEa4UjjTITCF8pLPWTa8SW6ek).